Moonshine-IDE/MoonshineWebsite/docs/superhumaninstaller/piechart/index.md

 1. Download the example repository: https://github.com/Moonshine-IDE/PieChartExample
 2. Extract the zip file and copy PieChartRoyale folder, so it sits next to PieChartNsf and PieChartNsf_JavaAgents folders.
-3. In Moonshine-IDE, go to `Project -> Open/Import Project` and select PieChartRoyale.
+3. In Moonshine IDE™, go to `Project -> Open/Import Project` and select PieChartRoyale.
 4. Right click on the PieChartRoyale project.
 Go to `Settings -> Build Options -> Custom SDK` and select the latest Apache Royale nightly version (which you can download with Moonshine SDK Installer).
 5. Go to `Project -> Build Project` to build locally.
 6. Then, go to `Project -> Deploy to Vagrant Server` and choose your created server.